ria-ahyoung/medium-trends-daily/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/ios/recommended target="_blank" rel="noopener noreferrer">IOS</a></h1>
 <h3>1.
-Immutable vs. Mutable Objects in Swift: An iOS Developer’s Perspective - <a href="https://medium.com/@shobhakartiwari/immutable-vs-mutable-objects-in-swift-an-ios-developers-perspective-fae2763be87f" target="_blank" rel="noopener noreferrer">link</a></h3>
+Struct vs. Class vs. Actor in Swift - <a href="https://medium.com/@shobhakartiwari/struct-vs-class-vs-actor-in-swift-be9b600bbacc" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Shobhakar Tiwari`**

-<blockquote>Welcome and for more iOS Interview : Shobhakar interview Questions</blockquote>
+<blockquote>In this guide, we’ll explore these data types, highlight their differences, and provide practical examples.
+To keep it engaging, let’s…</blockquote>

 <h3>2.
-Building a WatchOS Companion App for Flutter - <a href="https://medium.com/@Toglefritz/building-a-watchos-companion-app-for-flutter-08f80ea8cb1b" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Overcome a Sync Nightmare: A Developer’s Story - <a href="https://medium.com/code-like-a-girl/how-to-overcome-a-sync-nightmare-a-developers-story-3d0b26e64779" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Scott Hatfield`**
+✍️ **posted by `Code Like A Girl`**

-<blockquote>Implementing a Reusable Communication Framework for Flutter and WatchOS</blockquote>
+<blockquote>How A Realm iCloud Sync Failure Led to a Better Solution</blockquote>

 <h3>3.
 5 Insane iOS 18 Features You’re Not Using Right - <a href="https://medium.com/@evilgeek/5-insane-ios-18-features-youre-not-using-right-adf47b501300" target="_blank" rel="noopener noreferrer">link</a></h3>